auth0/docs/articles/multifactor-authentication/api/challenges.md

 ---
 # Multifactor Authentication Challenges

-You can, at any point, trigger MFA challenges for authenticators that you've enrolled by calling the `/mfa/challenges` endpoint.
+You can trigger MFA challenges for enrolled authenticators by calling the `/mfa/challenge` endpoint.

 ## OTP Challenges